Spring 2014 Tutorials

 - Learn about the Boston College collection of data resources in the Statistical Data Catalog

-- How to download the data onto your desktop, including how to import into quantitative analytical tools such as SPSS.
+- How to download the data onto your desktop, including how to import into quantitative analytical tools such as Stata or SPSS.

 - Tour of the Inter-University Consortium for Political and Social Research, a data archive that includes over 5,000 datasets.